 Tax season is nearing.
 For many small businesses, that means spending the coming weeks sorting through accounts and records to piece together a picture of their business’s finances over the past year.
 We know business owners receive tax tips and information during this season, and we want to help.
 So, Balboa Capital created a blog post with tax tips for small businesses.
 We think you will find them a huge help before preparing your tax return.

 Just being prepared for tax season can streamline the entire process and make it significantly less stressful.
 Waiting until the last minute to tally expenses, revenues, and other financial records will only contribute to business taxes’ overwhelming and confusing nature.

 Start by ensuring that you and your team keep track of business expenses throughout the year by entering them into your accounting software or other accounting systems immediately following the event.
 You can save money by financing accounting software for your business.

 Learn about tax deductions.

-This tax code allows businesses to deduct the cost of qualifying equipment that was purchased or financed and put into use in the same calendar year.
+This tax code allows businesses to deduct the cost of qualifying equipment purchased or financed and put into use in the same calendar year.
 The IRS website is a great resource to familiarize yourself with tax codes and find tax tips that apply to your business.

 Hire a professional.

 Spending the extra coin to hire an accountant can be well worth it for small businesses.
-Deductions and credits change every year, so working with a professional that keeps up to date on these variances can maximize your deductions and minimize any human error associated with doing your own taxes.
+Deductions and credits change every year, so working with a professional that keeps up to date on these variances can maximize your deductions and minimize any human error associated with doing your taxes.